SeisSol/SeisSol/Documentation/cad-models.rst

 challenge.
 For example in Gocad, intersecting such surface with other surfaces can be time consuming and error prone.
 To overcome these kind of difficulties, an idea is to coarsen the meshed topography where a fine resolution is not necessary.
-For further details: [[Remeshing the topography]].
+For further details: :doc:`remeshing-the-topography`.
 The same procedure can be also useful when the intersection between 2 surfaces fails in gocad.
 In fact, remeshing one of the surfaces can make easier the intersection in Gocad.
 In such a case, all surface already intersected with the surface that we want to